-This "dose-finding" trial will assess the safety, mechanism of activity, and immune system activation of four THIO doses tested out in separate arms administered in parallel.
+This "dose-finding" trial is designed to assess the safety, mechanism of activity, and immune system activation of three THIO doses tested out in separate arms administered in parallel.
 Each dosing arm will be further evaluated for efficacy based on Overall Response Rate (ORR), Duration of Response (DoR) and Progression Free Survival (PFS) to determine to optimal (safe and effective) dose of THIO administered in sequence with cemiplimab.
-Additional patients may be recruited for further clinical evaluation in any of the THIO arms based on safety and clinical benefit.
-Each arm of the trial will enroll a minimum of 22 and up to 41 evaluable patients.
-Subsequently, we expect to target earlier lines of therapy (1st line) in pivotal Phase 3 confirmatory studies in NSCLC.
+Subsequently, we expect to target earlier lines of therapy (1st line) in a pivotal Phase 3 confirmatory studies in NSCLC.
+As of February 2024, dose selection and enrollment had been completed, but monitoring and assessment of dosed subjects are ongoing as patients continue to with the postbaseline scans and data matures.